Modern transport in Kuala Lumpur

 Road Network

-The Malaysian bus network is exemplary.
-Operators like RapidKL manage urban flows, while giants like Konsortium Transnasional or the premium service Aeroline connect cities.
+Malaysia's bus network is exemplary.
+Operators such as RapidKL handle urban flows, while giants like Konsortium Transnasional and the premium service Aeroline connect the cities.

 • Go KL City Bus: Free and eco-friendly in central KL.